 Reach out to a dedicated treatment provider and learn how you can create the life you want.

-Most rehabilitation centers throughout the country offer heroin addiction treatment but not all programs are the same.
+Most rehabilitation centers throughout the country offer Heroin addiction treatment but not all programs are the same.
 When choosing where to go for rehab it’s important to ensure that the treatment center provides the necessary tools and guidance for achieving sobriety.

 Heroin Addiction Medications

 Pharmacological treatment can help during and after the detox process by reducing cravings and preventing future use, or relapse.
-Some of the most commonly prescribed medication for heroin addiction treatment include:
+Some of the most commonly prescribed medication for Heroin addiction treatment include:

 Buprenorphine is a partial opiate agonist often used to alleviate symptoms of opioid withdrawals.
-Common brand names include: Buprenex, Suboxone, and Subutex.
+Common brand names include: Buprenex, Sublocade, and Subutex.
 It can also be used for medication assisted therapy (MAT) but should be taken with caution, as it can be habit forming.

 Methadone is considered stronger but works in similar ways to buprenorphine.
 The use of this medicine is controversial because it is also an opioid and can build up in the body, which can result in overdosing or addiction.
 It’s sometimes used short-term for detox but has been proven to be most effective for long-term medication assisted therapy.
-Methadone maintenance treatment can help reduce heroin cravings and make long-term abstinence more likely.
+Methadone maintenance treatment can help reduce Heroin cravings and make long-term abstinence more likely.
 Methadone should be used with caution and only under a physician’s order.

-Naltrexone, also known as Revia or Vivitrol, prevents the euphoric effects of heroin by blocking it from reaching the opioid receptors in the body.
+Naltrexone, also known as Revia or Vivitrol, prevents the euphoric effects of Heroin by blocking it from reaching the opioid receptors in the body.

 Ongoing Treatment And Relapse Prevention

-Some ways to prevent heroin relapse include:
+Some ways to prevent Heroin relapse include:

-- Taking medications as prescribed by doctors.
+- Take medications as prescribed by doctors.